Messaging

 Messaging Invariants

-• Timestamp Invariant: The timestamp at the time of inclusion of the executing message MUST be greater than or equal to the timestamp of the initiating message.
+• Timestamp Invariant: The timestamp at the time of inclusion of the initiating message MUST be less than or equal to the timestamp of the executing message as well as greater than or equal to the Interop Start Timestamp.

 • ChainID Invariant: The chain id of the initiating message MUST be in the dependency set